PleaseStateTheNatureOfYourInquiry/VenusTools/README.md

 export PYTHONPATH="/SomeWhereOnYourMachine/VenusTools/VMCTools:$PYTHONPATH"
 ```

-The methods in these classes also use methods from the [GeneralTools]{https://github.com/PleaseStateTheNatureOfYourInquiry/GeneralTools},
+The methods in the **VenusTools** classes use methods from [GeneralTools](https://github.com/PleaseStateTheNatureOfYourInquiry/GeneralTools),
 also developed by Maarten Roos-Serote.

 Please find the documentation on how to use **VenusTools** [here](https://venusresearchworkbook.readthedocs.io/en/latest/index.html).